deadit/web-package/README.md

 # web-package
-This my web-package boilerplate for HTML coding
+This is my web-package boilerplate for HTML coding

 ## Setup